-TORONTO, ON (May 9, 2014) - If you're going through separation or divorce, you may be dreading Mother's Day this year.
-Family-centered holidays - like Thanksgiving, Hanukkah, Christmas, Mother's Day, and Father's Day - can intensify feelings of sadness, inadequacy, and loss.
+If you’re going through separation or divorce, you may be dreading Mother’s Day this year.
+You may even be experiencing the Mother’s Day blues.
+Family-centered holidays – like Thanksgiving, Hanukkah, Christmas, Mother’s Day, and Father’s Day – can intensify feelings of sadness, inadequacy, and loss.
 For newly separated and divorced people, these holidays can really emphasize how much the family unit has changed.

 If your family had Mother’s Day traditions – breakfast in bed, brunch at your favorite restaurant, flowers, cleaning the house, detailing your car, etc. – both you and your kids may be feeling blue.
 For a stepmother, Mother’s Day can bring up feelings of unhappiness combined with hurt when the children they’re helping to raise head off to their “real” mother’s house without a backward glance.

 Mother’s Day is going to be different this year, but that doesn’t mean that it has to be awful.
 Remember that you have choices about how you spend it by being proactive and exercising these choices, you can create new and meaningful traditions for you and your family.

 - Make a Plan.
 This is the single most important action to take to make sure that the day is fun – or at least okay – for you and the kids.
 Knowing how you’re going to spend the day will reduce stress and anxiety for all of you.

 - Tell Your Kids.
 Tell your kids what you want rather than hoping they’ll surprise you with the perfect gift/day.
 Hoping they’ll know just the right thing to create a Hallmark moment puts way too much pressure on them – and is a recipe for disappointment.
 If you’re a stepmother, make sure to communicate your wishes clearly with your husband.